There is a higher adoption of tire pressure systems by fleets that use wide-base tires.

 Irregular/Premature Tread Wear

-- Anecdotal evidence suggests some wide-base tires are less tolerant of certain maintenance shortcomings, such as bearing adjustment and inflation pressure.
+- Anecdotal evidence that suggests some wide-base tires are less tolerant of certain maintenance shortcomings, such as bearing adjustment and inflation pressure.

 - Product availability was a concern in the early days of wide-base tires.

 - Non-users of wide-base tires still cite this as a concern; but more than 90% of tire dealers now stock at least the more popular models of wide-base tires.

 Increased Cost of On-road Breakdown